Hat Yai

 Thailand is not in an earthquake zone and - unlike Japan or San Francisco - buildings are not designed to withstand big earthquakes.
 There was some paranoia in Bangkok after 26th December 2004 when it was reported that many people (mainly foreigners) decided to leave their rented high-rise apartments and move to low-level buildings.

 Thailand is also relatively free of risk from most other natural disasters.
 There are no hurricanes or tornadoes, and even tropical cyclones tend to occur further north and east of the region.
-A big typhoon far away can cause very unsettled weather with lots of wind and rain but it is minor compared to actually being in the path of the storm.
+A big typhoon far away can still cause very unsettled weather with lots of wind and rain but it is minor compared to actually being in the path of the storm.

-Historically, Hat Yai has suffered from regular (and quite severe) floods.
+Historically, Hat Yai has always suffered from regular (and quite severe) flooding.
+See The 2005 Flood.
 Old photos of the town often show people walking around knee-deep in water.
-However, there has been a lot of work carried out on the flood defences in recent years and severe flooding in the central area is now quite rare.
+In 2000 (Thai year 2543), there was a really bad flood.
+It reached the second storey of many buildings and several people died.

 Return to top of page